awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-download.md

 ### Source Folder<a name="source-folder"></a>

-The source folder \(or S3 key prefix\) in the bucket that the filename selection pattern\(s\) will be run against to select objects to download\.
+The source folder \(or S3 key prefix\) in the bucket that the filename selection patterns will be run against to select objects to download\.
 If not set the root of the bucket is assumed\.

 ### Filename Patterns<a name="filename-patterns"></a>